in his pajamas, Tony finished brushing his teeth, then slid into

 Tony was relieved when the pain suddenly subsided, but now there

-was a loud, annoying ringing in his ears.
-Tony was very grateful
+was a loud, annoying ringing in his ears, though to be sure, Tony was very grateful

-to trade all of that gut-wrenching pain for a mere ringing in his ears.
+to have traded all of that gut-wrenching pain for a mere ringing in his ears.

 Within a few seconds, the ringing in his